zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 A state stays on the sheet only while it is true inside the fiction.

+Remove a state when it no longer changes what the character can do, what someone wants from them, or what danger they face.
+Do not let the sheet become an archive.
+A long list of states that no longer shape choices is dead overhead in a different form.

 ### 6. When to roll

 Roll only when all three are true: